tainora/netstrata/materials-for-ted/02-ai-augmented-development-methodology.md

 5. **Iterate as models improve**: As AI models get smarter (new versions, better training), loosen constraints and re-test boundaries.
 Yesterday's necessary constraint may be tomorrow's unnecessary restriction.

-**Key Insight**: Each AI model (Claude 3.5 Sonnet, GPT-4, etc.) has unique capability boundaries.
+**Key Insight**: Each AI model (Anthropic's Sonnet 4.5 Thinking for coding, OpenAI's GPT-5 Thinking for holistic reasoning, OpenAI's GPT-5 Deep Research for comprehensive analysis, etc.) has unique capability boundaries.
 You discover these through practice, not prediction.
 Start loose, audit carefully, constrain precisely.

 **Why This Works**: Pre-emptive restriction limits what agents can accomplish.
 Empirical boundary discovery maximizes agent capabilities while maintaining quality through systematic audit.
 You only pay the supervision cost where it demonstrably adds value.